-Shady Grove Adventist Hospital is a member of Adventist HealthCare, which formed a Community Benefit Council (CBC) to guide and lead its community benefit activities, including conducting the Community Health Needs Assessment.
-Under the guidance of Ismael Gama, Associate Vice President for Mission Integration and Spiritual Care, the members of the CBC include: Maria Chervenak, Center for Healthier Living; Parv Chotoo, Financial Services; Talya Frelick, Center on Health Disparities and Health & Wellness; Cindy Glass, Communications; Sue Heitmuller, Community Benefits and Health Ministry; Judy Lichty, Health & Wellness; Peter Mbugua, Planning & Market Analysis; Marcos Pesquera, Center on Health Disparities; and Raquel Samuels, Financial Planning & Reimbursement.
+Washington Adventist Hospital is a member of Adventist HealthCare, which formed a Community Benefit Council (CBC) to guide and lead its community benefit activities, including conducting the Community Health Needs Assessment.
+The council members include: Ismael Gama, Mission & Pastoral Care Services; Maria Chervenak, Center for Healthier Living; Parv Chotoo, Financial Services; Talya Frelick, Center on Health Disparities and Health & Wellness; Cindy Glass, Communications; Sue Heitmuller, Health Ministry; Judy Lichty, Health & Wellness; Peter Mbugua, Planning & Market Analysis; Marcos Pesquera, Center on Health Disparities; and Raquel Samuels, Financial Planning & Reimbursement.

 As a starting point, the Community Benefit Council decided to research topics for the needs assessment in alignment with Montgomery County's Healthy Montgomery Focus Areas of: cancers, cardiovascular diseases, diabetes, maternal & infant health, behavioral health, and obesity.
 The Community Benefit Council also decided to research additional topics of interest to the hospital including: asthma, influenza, HIV/AIDS, senior health, income and poverty, access to care/health insurance coverage, food access, housing quality, education, and transportation.
 All of the topics included in this Community Health Needs Assessment were reviewed, discussed and approved by the Community Benefit Advisory Board.

-Since 2006, we have convened an Advisory Board to help guide our efforts to reduce and eliminate health disparities, to identify community needs, and to help assess and direct our response to those needs.
+We convened an Advisory Board in 2006 to help guide our efforts to reduce and eliminate health disparities, to identify community needs, and to help assess and direct our response to those needs.
 The Advisory Board is comprised of both internal and external (community) leaders.
 Members include clinicians, researchers, administrators and others from our hospitals, community-based organizations, local and state health departments, University of Maryland, the National Institutes of Health (specifically, the National Institute of Minority Health and Health Disparities), and other public health stakeholder organizations.
 After assessing the community's health needs, the board will review and discuss which priority areas to address through strategic planning and programming.

-Once the Community Health Needs Assessment is complete, the Advisory Board, along with input from internal resources, will meet to discuss and vote upon future initiatives.
-This will be an active process, which began in November 2011 with a preliminary meeting.
+After completion of the Community Health Needs Assessment, the Advisory Board, along with input from internal resources, will meet to discuss and vote upon future initiatives.
+This active process began in November 2011 with a preliminary meeting.